Ishi Wilderness

 The Ishi Wilderness is the only protected area in California that preserves a significant portion of the Sierra/Cascade foothill region of the southernmost Cascade Ranges.

+Almost the entire wilderness area was burned down by the Park Fire in mid-2024.

 Yana Indian

 Ishi is the name given by anthropologist Alfred L. Kroeber to the last surviving Native American from the Yahi Yana tribe.
 The Yahi Yana tribe had lived in the area for over three thousand years.
 Sometime after 1850, white settlers moving into the area killed all but a few of the Yahi.
 A few escaped and hid for years in the harsh wild country.
-Only what the Yahi left in the earth behind them remains today to tell their story.